Chavez returns to Venezuela from Cuba after surgery

 GUESSING GAME

 Medical experts say the radiation treatment he faces could take a heavy physical toll.
-Chavez has denied rumours the disease has spread.
+Chavez has denied rumors the disease has spread.

 The cancer saga has eclipsed all other matters in the South American country, with theories ranging from a belief by some that he has invented it to win sympathy, to speculation by others that he has only months to live.